Skip to main content

 VehicleDesk-owned product surfaces.

-Public VehicleDesk properties and the authenticated CRM/API are in scope when you use only your own authorized account and data.
+Public VehicleDesk properties and the authenticated CRM and API are in scope when you use only your own authorized account and data.
 Tenant isolation, authentication, authorization, export, portal, booking, webhook, integration, messaging, and AI-boundary defects are useful reports.

 Out of scope